bmacnaughton/goto-repo/readme.md

 the line, then hit tab again and you'll get the unique completion `bmacnaughton/ws`.

+if the argument doesn't match a repo and does match a username in the root, then `goto` will go to `$HOME/github.com/username`.

 ### installing

 if you've got this repo cloned into an environment like shown above then add